chhwan-msft/tft-agent/src/data/README.md

 ### Step 1 — Generate item recipes

-This scrapes Mobalytics and Blitz for Set 15 recipes, maps them to CDragon nameId values, and writes the result to `src/item_components_set15.json`:
+This generates item component mappings and writes the result to `src/tft-ingest/item_components_set15.json` (or `src/item_components_set15.json` depending on how you run it):

 ```
-python -m src.gen_item_components
+python -m src.data.ingestion.gen_item_components
 ```

 If some items fail to map automatically, edit `src/item_components_set15.json` manually.